Yeshayahu Leibowitz: Israeli occupation

 Leibowitz was among the first Israeli intellectuals to state immediately after the 1967 Six-Day War that if the occupation continued, this would lead to the decline in moral stature.
+Leibowitz warned that victory can corrode democracy.

 In a 1968 essay titled "The Territories", Leibowitz warned of a bleak future:

 Rule over the occupied territories would have social repercussions.
 After a few years there would be no Jewish workers or Jewish farmers.
 The Arabs would be the working people and the Jews the administrators, inspectors, officials, and police — mainly secret police.
 A state ruling a hostile population of 1.5 to 2 million foreigners would necessarily become a secret-police state, with all that this implies for education, free speech, and democratic institutions.
 The corruption characteristic of every colonial regime would also prevail in the state of Israel.
 The administration would have to suppress Arab insurgency on the one hand and acquire Arab Quislings on the other.
-There is also good reason to fear that the Israel Defense Force, which has been until now a people’s army, would, as a result of being transformed into an army of occupation, degenerate, and its commanders, who will have become military governors, resemble their colleagues in other nations.
+There is also good reason to fear that the Israel Defense Force, which has been until now a people’s army, would, as a result, transform into an army of occupation, degenerate, and its commanders, who will have become military governors, resemble their colleagues in other nations.
 Out of concern for the Jewish people and its state we have no choice but to withdraw from the territories and their population of one and a half million Arabs.Following the Mossad assassinations following the Munich massacre, Yeshayahu Leibowitz stated in a public speech at Ben-Gurion University of the Negev: "Whoever condemns the terrorism of the Palestinian organizations must at the same time condemn the terrorism of the Israeli occupation of the West Bank and Gaza".

-In 1980, Leibowitz delivered another speech in which he addressed various issues related to the Israeli occupation, including Palestinian political violence, which he described as "natural consequence of colonial rule":the corruption of occupation does not stop with the occupiers - it also deforms the lives of the occupied.
+In 1980, Leibowitz delivered another speech in which he addressed various issues related to the Israeli occupation, including Palestinian political violence, which he described as "natural consequence of colonial rule":The corruption of occupation does not stop with the occupiers - it also deforms the lives of the occupied.
 Today, virtually every Arab living under Israeli rule, whether in the state or the territories, is - either in practice or in principle—aligned with the PLO.
 Some may even be driven to acts of terrorism.
 I cannot bring myself to moral outrage over this fact, because such resistance is a natural consequence of colonial rule.
 Occupation breeds rebellion; rebellion breeds terrorism; terrorism provokes counter-terrorism; and the cycle continues.
 Anyone who truly and sincerely opposes this unfolding tragedy, and who fears the devastation it will bring upon both the Israeli-Jewish and Palestinian-Arab peoples, must recognize this: the only way to avert disaster is through the complete and unconditional end of the occupation.

+In the 1970s and 1980s, Leibowitz continued to strongly condemn Israel's ongoing control over the territories captured by the IDF in the Six-Day War.
+With the outbreak of the Lebanon War, he began urging civil disobedience, calling on soldiers to refuse service in the occupied territories.